theatre-x/cleanerml/README.md

 In the future automated sync may be as easy as checking one option, but for now you must manually download and copy the files to your personal cleaners directory.
-The easiest way to find the directory is to open BleachBit, click Help, click System Information, and look for personal_cleaner_dir.
+The easiest way to find the directory is to open BitShine, click Help, click System Information, and look for personal_cleaner_dir.

 Contents